The General Data Protection Regulation (GDPR) 25th May 2018.

 Data received is stored in our database, access is restricted though password protection and only available to designated authorised staff members.

-Information on how long we store the data: financial records are kept for at least 6 years due to legal obligation, first Aid records are kept for at least 21 years due to legal obligation, Child Safeguarding records are kept indefinitely on a case-by-case basis (the minimum these will stored for is 6 years due to legal obligation) Bank details are deleted after the action concerning them is complete.
+Information on how long we store the data: financial records are kept for at least 6 years due to legal obligation, First Aid records are kept for at least 21 years due to legal obligation, Child Safeguarding records are kept indefinitely on a case-by-case basis (the minimum these will stored for is 6 years due to legal obligation) Bank details collected for the purpose of fulfilling customer purchases, via our online store or other payment processing services, are deleted after the action concerning them is complete.

 If an email address is provided we assume consent to use it for administrative purposes of membership (e.g. notification of membership renewal, notification of class and performances information, etc.).